Links on Android Authority may earn us a commission. Learn more.

 - TuneIn Radio

-The situation is similar with video on Echo Show and Fire TV devices, though we should mention that the Echo Show is more limited, since only Fire devices can download custom apps.
-The main US services on the Show lineup are Netflix, Hulu, Prime Video, and Tubi — if you want to watch something like YouTube or HBO Max, you’ll have to do it through a Show’s Firefox or Silk web browsers.
+The situation is similar with video on Echo Show and Fire TV devices, though we should mention that shows are heavily restricted, since only Fire products can download custom apps.
+The main US services on the show lineup are Netflix, Hulu, Prime Video, and Tubi — if you want to watch something like YouTube or HBO Max, you’ll have to do it through a show’s Silk web browser.
 Thankfully, asking Alexa to play something on YouTube will often turn up a web link to the video in question.

 See also: Can Alexa play YouTube?